grafana/k6-rollup-example/README.md

 ## Usage

+To confirm the usage of remote modules, visit [import-remote-test.js](./tests/remotes/import-remote-test.js) and run the test.

-Attempting to run the tests in [samples](./tests/samples/) will fail because:
+However, attempting to run the tests in [samples](./tests/samples/) will fail because:

 -  k6 does not know how to resolve the `test-commons` module.
 -  k6 does not recognize the optional chaining ( `?.` ) operator.